avinetworks/avi-puppet/README.md

 The config file (/root/configs/lb.json) is used to maintain and update all configurations on the Avi Controller.

-###Add new service to Virtual Service
+###Add new service port to a Virtual Service

-Updates to Virtual Service can be made by modifying contents of a JSON config file.
-To add another service port (443) on virtual server, add following lines at top of services list in lb.json file -
+Updates to a Virtual Service can be made by modifying the contents of a JSON config file.
+For the example of adding another service port (443) to an existing Virtual Service, add following lines at top of services list in lb.json file -

                 {
                     "port": 80,